-Each year since 1976, the entire month of February honors and celebrates the achievements and contributions to society by Black Americans.
+Since 1976, the month of February honors and celebrates the achievements and contributions to society by Black Americans.
 It’s a time of remembrance for the important events and people who have shaped lives and culture throughout history.

 This Black History Month, you can observe and join in the celebrations with different museum tours, live performances and more events happening all over Little Rock.